jonelantha/gatsby-s3-action/README.md

   - `s3:ListBucket` on the `arn:aws:s3:::your_bucket`
   - `s3:PutObject`, `s3:GetObject`, `s3:DeleteObject` on `arn:aws:s3:::your_bucket/*`
   - `cloudfront:CreateInvalidation` on `arn:aws:cloudfront::YOURACCOUNT_ID:distribution/YOURCLOUDFRONTID`

+  _For a complete walkthrough of setting up the user, please see the first section of the associated [Setting up Github Actions for Gatsby](https://blog.elantha.com/gatsby-github-actions/) guide_
 - The S3 bucket does not need to be set for public access.
 The CloudFront distribution should have access to your bucket (this is easy to configure when setting up the CloudFront distribution).
-- You will need to setup a [lambda@edge](https://aws.amazon.com/lambda/edge/) function on the CloudFront distribution to properly handle serving up `index.html` files, more information in [this guide](https://tinyendian.com/articles/better-origin-response-function-for-cloudfront-hosted-static-pages/)
+- You will need to setup a [lambda@edge](https://aws.amazon.com/lambda/edge/) function on the CloudFront distribution to properly handle serving up `index.html` files, more information in [this guide](https://blog.elantha.com/cloudfront-index-lambda/)
 - If you plan to use Gatsby redirects you'll need to use a Gatsby redirect plugin such as one of the following:
   - [gatsby-plugin-client-side-redirect](https://www.gatsbyjs.org/packages/gatsby-plugin-client-side-redirect/)
   - [gatsby-plugin-meta-redirect](https://www.gatsbyjs.org/packages/gatsby-plugin-meta-redirect/)